 The compensation committee must consist of at least three members.
 All of the external directors must serve on the committee and constitute a majority of its members.
 The chairman of the compensation committee must be an external director.
 The remaining members are not required to be external directors, but must be directors who qualify to serve as members of the audit committee (as described above).

-Our compensation committee will consist of Peter Campbell, Dafna Gruber and Yair Shamir, and will assist our board of directors in determining compensation for our directors and officer.
-Peter Campbell will serve as the chairman of our compensation committee.
+Our compensation committee consists of Peter Campbell, Dafna Gruber and Brian Gumbel, and assists our board of directors in determining compensation for our directors and executive officers.
+Peter Campbell serves as the chairman of our compensation committee.

 Listing Requirements